Continuing Education Activity

 High-pressure injection injuries account for approximately 1 of every 600 hand traumas presenting to the emergency department.
 The average trauma center may see 1 to 4 cases per year.
 This injury occurs most commonly in young men who are working as industrial laborers and working closely with chemicals such as paint, lubrication, and fueling.
 The most common location for these entrance points is the patient's nondominant index finger.
 Other commonly injured areas include the thumb and palm.
 However, these injuries can occur anywhere in the upper or lower extremities.

 The infection rates of high-pressure injection injuries are inconsistently reported in the literature.
 This may be because cultures are not routinely obtained except for when signs of infections are exhibited.
 A review by Hogan et al. found that only 126 of 435 patients obtained wound cultures and 53 of these cultures were positive.
 Of the patients with positive cultures in this review, 31% of patients required amputation of the affected limb.
-The incidence of amputation after any high-pressure injection injury have been reported in 30% - 40% of cases.
+The incidence of amputation after any high-pressure injection injury has been reported in 30% - 40% of cases.
 From the data reported by Hogan et al., we can see that the amputation rate is similar between all patients with high-pressure injection injuries and the subgroup with a concomitant bacterial infection.

 To fully understand the treatment and prognosis, one must separate this injury into three phases.
-The first phase includes the direct mechanical impact of injection: pressure-induced neurovascular compromise, edema and possible compartment syndrome.
+The first phase includes the direct mechanical impact of injection: pressure-induced neurovascular compromise, edema, and possible compartment syndrome.
 As mentioned above, thousands of pounds of pressure can be transmitted through the nozzle and directly into the patient's hand and upper extremity.
-The high-pressure injection not only tears ligaments, tendons, and neurovascular structure, but also causes osseous lesions in rare cases.
+The high-pressure injection not only tears ligaments, tendons, and neurovascular structure but also causes osseous lesions in rare cases.
 The injected material or air rapidly flows around the neurovascular bundle, following the path of least resistance.
 The injection can reach as proximally as the mediastinum.
-This infiltration can lead to vascular compromise, edema and acute compartment syndrome, making it an orthopedic emergency.
+This infiltration can lead to vascular compromise, edema, and acute compartment syndrome, making it an orthopedic emergency.

 The second phase of high-pressure injection injury is the inflammatory sequela and chemical interaction of injected media with biologic substrates.
 Grease, paint, fuel, plastic, cement, and hydraulic fluid are examples of substances that may get injected into the extremity.
 Some of these materials, such as turpentine and other organic solvents, are extremely cytotoxic to the tissues and offer an overall poor prognosis.
-Oil-based paints have been reported to be more inflammatory than water-soluble acrylic based paints.
+Oil-based paints have been reported to be more inflammatory than water-soluble acrylic-based paints.
 Turpentine and other paint thinners generally function by dissolving fats and can cause liquefaction of the tissues.
 Grease and wax, on the other hand, do not create a robust inflammatory response but instead are overtime engulfed by granulation tissue, lymphocytes, macrophages, and polymorphonuclear leukocytes to form chronic granulomas surrounding the substance.
 Air and water injections have a minimally inflammatory response, are absorbed over time, and usually bypass this phase of the injury.

 The third phase of high-pressure injection injury is the secondary microbial infection due to direct bacterial inoculation, potentially intensified necrosis precipitated by phases 1 and 2.
-This phase is relatively rare, ranging from 1.6% to 60% of cases reported in the literature and is often polymicrobial.
+This phase is relatively rare, ranging from 1.6% to 60% of cases reported in the literature, and is often polymicrobial.
 Almost half of the cultures taken at the time of initial debridement will be positive, and 58% will show gram-negative bacteria.
 The necrosis of local tissue creates a medium on which bacteria can feed.
-On the other hand, many of the substances injected in the tissue do not directly support microbial growth.
-Empiric broad-spectrum antibiotics also have a role in preventing concurrent infections and has been advocated by many authors.
+On the other hand, many of the substances injected into the tissue do not directly support microbial growth.
+Empiric broad-spectrum antibiotics also have a role in preventing concurrent infections and have been advocated by many authors.

 History and Physical

 Patients often present to the emergency department directly from an industrial job site with complaints of swelling, pain, and a small puncture wound on the affected hand.
 The physical exam may appear benign and initially deceive the practitioner.
 Weider et al. found that patients see several different physicians with an average of 9 hours before obtaining the correct diagnosis.
-During this time, the patient can develop neurovascular compromises, edema and compartment syndrome.
+During this time, the patient can develop neurovascular compromises, edema, and compartment syndrome.
 The key to diagnosis is a thorough history including the time of the injury, how the injury occurred, the tools or machines involved, the chemical in the injector and the pressure magnitude of the injection tool if available.

 In the emergency department, there are several tools to help reveal the diagnosis and extent of the injury.
 An elevated white blood cell count is expected a few hours after the injury but can be useful in tracking the progression of the inflammatory phase or any secondary infection.
 Plain radiographs will clearly define the extent of penetration if the substance injected is radiopaque.
 Radiolucent material will not be visible on plain radiographs but may appear as subcutaneous emphysema.
 CT and MRI can be helpful with an assessment of soft tissue damage but are usually not necessary.